 Kings Nympton is a parish with a pretty hill village which lies in the heart of the rolling countryside between Exmoor and Dartmoor.
 Many of the outlying farms are largely unspoiled from the 15th and 16th centuries and the village has many cottages (and the pub) with thatched roofs.
 About half of the parish boundary is formed by the River Mole (anciently the Nymet).
 Nearly all of its 5,540 acres are given over to agriculture with beef, sheep, dairy, arable and egg production forming the bulk of farming activity.

 Its origins lie back in mists of time but it is generally believed that it all began many thousands of years ago when ancient British people settled here in small groups on the higher ground.The Church of St. James was established here by the Saxons in around A.D.980.
 It was probably built on the site of a pagan "nymet”, a sanctuary or holy grove.
 At the time of the Domesday Book, the whole manor belonged to the King and was eventually purchased by Sir Lewis Pollard who enclosed a deer park in the late 15th century.
 During the Civil War the Pollards were staunch Royalists but Sir Hugh Pollard was fined £518 for his "delinquency”.
 It may have been the severity of this fine which caused him to sell the manor to his cousin Sir Arthur Northcote in whose family it remained until 1740 when it was sold to James Buller of Morval, Cornwall.
 Buller married the heiress Elizabeth Gould of Downes, Crediton, he demolished the previous Gothic house and built the fine Palladian mansion which stands today.
-The Bullers eventually withdrew to Downes in about 1839 and sold the estate to James Tanner whose relatives still have the mansion.
+The Bullers eventually withdrew to Downes in about 1839 and sold the estate to James Tanner in 1843.

 Todays Kings Nympton has two churches, the beautiful St. James’s and the more modern Methodist Church.
 We also have a primary school, a pre-school, an excellent parish hall and a well equipped playing field.